Tablespaces

 -

 Tables.
-To see the tablespace defined for the specified table, you can run the following query to the
+To see the tablespace defined for the specified table, you can run the following query against the

 schemaname | tablename | tableowner | tablespace | hasindexes | hasrules | hastriggers ------------+---------------+------------+------------+------------+----------+------------- public | test_space_t2 | gpadmin | pg_default | t | f | f (1 row)